NCTE’s College Section represents a wide diversity of experiences, reflected by a variety of Convention offerings.

 WHAT KINDS OF SESSIONS CAN I ATTEND?

-Over the course of the Convention there are more than 270 sessions designated at the college level.
-Here are just a few of the topics:
+Throughout the Convention there are more than 200 sessions designated of interest to college-level educators.
+Here are a few of the topics:

 I’M A TEACHER EDUCATOR—ARE THERE SESSIONS FOR ME?

-The English Language Arts Teacher Educators (ELATE—formerly the Conference on English Education) puts together a special program with more than 140 sessions for those who are engaged in the preparation, support, and continuing education of teachers of English language arts/literacy.
-You can attend large roundtable sessions and meet dozens of people who have come to share their research, as well as smaller, more focused sessions on current issues in the field.
+The English Languages Arts Teacher Educators (ELATE) group puts together a special program with hundreds of sessions for those who are engaged in the preparation, support, and continuing education of teachers of English language arts/literacy.
+Sample session topics include

 FEATURED COLLEGE SESSIONS

 The College Section has designed special sessions that address current issues in the field that reverberate through our classrooms.

 Celebrate the accomplishments of ELATE (English Language Arts Teacher Educators) members and enjoy a keynote address.
 Friday, Nov.
 18, 11:30 a.m.
 PT